inrupt/artifact-generator/README.md

 ...we should see the following output:
 ```
 [demo]$ node index.js
-What is Pet Rock 'shinyness'?
+What is Pet Rock 'shininess'?

 Our vocabulary describes it as:
 "How wonderfully shiny a rock is."